Randall Evans: Hamilton Tiger-Cats

 Evans joined the Hamilton Tiger-Cats of the Canadian Football League (CFL) in time for the 2018 season, playing one game with the team before being released.

 Ottawa Redblacks

-Evans was signed onto the Ottawa Redblacks' practice roster on August 8, 2018.
+Evans was signed onto the practice roster of the Ottawa Redblacks of the CFL on August 8, 2018.
 In his first season in Ottawa Evans played in five games and contributed with 15 defensive tackles.
 Evans, had a breakout year in 2019, Evans suited up for 17 games in 2019, recording 56 defensive tackles and 12 more tackles on special teams.
-After the 2020 season was cancelled Evans re-signed with the Ottawa Redblacks on January 26, 2021.
+After the 2020 season was cancelled Evans re-signed with the Redblacks on January 26, 2021.
 Evans continued his strong play during the 2021 season, playing in all 14 regular season games and accumulating a career-high 70 defensive tackles to go along with 12 special teams tackles, four quarterback sacks, two interceptions and two forced fumbles.
 Evans and the Redblacks agreed to another contract extension on February 1, 2022.
 In 2022, he played in nine games and recorded 36 tackles before being released on August 22, 2022.

+Montreal Alouettes

+Evans was signed to the practice squad of the Montreal Alouettes of the CFL on August 8, 2023 but was released on August 21.